 - The dealer still stands on soft 17 (*).

-- You must surrender before using other betting options (hit, stand, double, etc.).
+- You must surrender before using other betting options (hit, stand, double down in blackjack, etc.).
 If you picked a betting option, you cannot change your mind and switch to surrender.

 - Payouts are still the same.
 Surrender is just an additional betting option; it does not affect other rules or the gameplay.